 Informational content, the category articles, buying guides, and educational posts that support commercial pages, needs to be written with extraction in mind from the first paragraph.
 The answer to whatever question the content addresses should be stated directly in the opening section, before context and detail are layered in.
 This is a different writing discipline than the traditional approach of building toward a conclusion.
 The user who arrives via a generative citation may land midway through the article, drawn by a specific passage.
 The user who arrives via traditional search reads from the top.
 The content needs to serve both journeys, and it can, if it’s structured to lead with the answer.

-Schema markup and structured data, often treated as a technical SEO obligation that gets done once and then forgotten, take on more significance in a GEO context.
-Schema provides generative engines with machine-readable signals about what a page contains: whether it’s a product, an article, an FAQ, or a brand.
-The more clearly the content signals its type and purpose, the more accurately a generative engine can classify and draw on it.
-For ecommerce brands, Product schema, Article schema, and Organization schema are the most directly relevant and the most consistently incomplete.
+Schema markup and structured data, often treated as a technical SEO obligation that gets done once and then forgotten, matter more in a GEO context.
+Schema gives generative engines machine-readable signals about what a page contains: whether it’s a product, an article, an FAQ, or a brand.
+Clearer content signals help a generative engine classify and draw on it more accurately.
+For ecommerce brands, Product schema, Article schema, and Organisation schema are the most directly relevant and the most consistently incomplete.

 The internal linking architecture that routes authority through an ecommerce site, connecting blog content to category pages to product pages, serves a dual purpose in a GEO context.
-It signals to generative engines that the site has genuine structural depth: that the informational content they might cite for a buying guide query is part of a coherent knowledge graph, not an isolated post.
-A post that is well-linked within a deep topical cluster is structurally more credible to a generative engine than an equally well-written post that sits as an island.
+It signals to generative engines that the site has genuine structural depth and that the informational content they might cite for a buying guide query is part of a coherent knowledge graph rather than an isolated post.
+A post that is well linked within a deep topical cluster is structurally more credible to a generative engine than an equally well written post that sits alone.

 What this looks like in practice: a real example